halogenjs/view/Readme.md

 - Subscribe to and trigger Backbone events on the View itself.
 - Iterate through collections - (very early functionality - dealing with add/change/delete still needs a lot of work)
 - Classic 'Backbone' style two way binding of form inputs directly to models.
+- Register custom attributes to take control of parts of a view yourself

 ## To Do: